 The cost associated with each state is used to indicate which structure to choose in terms of running time.
-One can measure this cost empirically by running this Shifted Aggregation Tree on a small set of sample data.
+One can measure this cost empirically by running this Shifted Aggregation Tree on a small set of sample data and using the actual CPU time as the cost.
 Another method is to use the expected number of operations in a theoretical cost model to model the CPU's running time.
 Our model is a simple RAM model.

-Let $s{top}$ be the shift at the top level; recall that every $s{top}$ time points, a node at the top level is updated and bursts below are covered.
-Thus, we need to consider the number of operations only every $s{top}$ time points, namely in one update-search cycle.
+Let s{top} be the shift at the top level; recall that every s{top} time points, a node at the top level is updated and bursts below are covered.
+Thus, we need to consider the number of operations only every s{top} time points, namely in one update-filter-search cycle.
 The expected number of operations in one cycle is the sum of the number of operations in the update phase, the filtering phase (to decide if a detail search is needed) and the detailed search phase.

-• Cost in the update phase
+- Cost in the update phase

-The number of updating operations is just the number of nodes that exist every $s{top}$ time points in the Shifted Aggregation Tree.

-• Cost in the filtering phase

-For a node at level i, we need to find out h, $h{i-1}-s{i-1}+2 \le h \le h_i-s_i+1$ , such that $f(h) \le node(i, t) < f(h + 1)$ .
+The number of update operations is just the number of nodes that are updated in a Shifted Aggregation Tree every s{top} time points. - Cost in the filtering phase For a node at level i, we need to find out h, h{i-1}-s{i-1}+2 ≤ h ≤ h_i-s_i+1, such that f(h) ≤ node(i,t) < f(h + 1).
 This can be done using binary search.
 The number of comparison operations is

-$$\sum{i} (\log_2(h_i - s_i - h{i-1} + s{i-1} - 1) + 1)$$
+$$\sum{i} \left(\log_2(h_i - s_i - h{i-1} + s{i-1} - 1) + 1 \right)$$